redsanket/spark/external/hue/guide/ui/index.rst

 We'll first look at the organization and function of the components on the landing page before covering each component from left to right in more detail.

-.. note:: We recommend using Firefox for reliablity and optimal performance.
+.. note:: We recommend using Firefox for reliability and optimal performance.

 Location of Hue UI
 ==================